cypress-io/cypress-realworld-app/README.md

 Prerequisites include an [Google][google] account.
 Environment variables from [Google][google] are to be placed in the [.env](./.env).

-Start the application with `yarn dev:google` and run Cypress with `yarn cypress:open`.
+To start the application with Google, replace the current **src/index.tsx** file with the **src/index.google.tsx** file and start the application with `yarn dev:google` and run Cypress with `yarn cypress:open`.

 The **only passing spec** when run with `yarn dev:google` will be the [google spec](./cypress/tests/ui-auth-providers/google.spec.ts); all others will fail.